fobadara/fobadara.github.io/README.md

 To get a local copy up and running follow these simple example steps.

-⬜ clone the app by running this command `git clone https://github.com/fobadara/my-portfolio-site-2.git`
+:pencil2: clone the app by running this command `git clone https://github.com/fobadara/fobadara.github.io.git`

-⬜ Run this command `cd my-portfolio-site-2`
+:pencil2: Run this command `cd fobadara.github.io`

-⬜ Open in browser
+:pencil2: Open in browser

 # Prerequisites

 You will be needing:

-⬜ A web browser to view output
+:pencil2: A web browser to view output

-⬜ A text editor or terminal
+:pencil2: A text editor or terminal

 # Run tests

 You can run tests by following these steps:

-⬜ commit and push your changes
+:pencil2: commit and push your changes

-⬜ navigate to pull request
+:pencil2: navigate to pull request

-⬜ I have created a pull request which runs linters or you could simply create a pull rrequest of your own
+:pencil2: I have created a pull request which runs linters or you could simply create a pull request of your own

 # Authors